hashicorp/terraform-provider-google/website/docs/r/data_loss_prevention_discovery_config.html.markdown

   Cloud SQL target for Discovery.
 The first target to match a table will be the one applied.
   Structure is [documented below](#nested_cloud_sql_target).

+* `secrets_target` -
+  (Optional)
+  Discovery target that looks for credentials and secrets stored in cloud resource metadata and reports them as vulnerabilities to Security Command Center.
+Only one target of this type is allowed.

 <a name="nested_big_query_target"></a>The `big_query_target` block supports: